mouldybread/DCS-6100LH/README.md

 # Hacking the D-Link DCS-6100LH
 ![DCS-6100LH](DCS-6100LH_A1_Image_front.png)

+## TL:DR

+RTSP VLC Stream url:<br>
+  rtsp://@192.168.0.20:554/live/profile.1/video<br>
+  rtsp://@192.168.0.20:554/live/profile.0/video<br><br>
+Inline credentials are deprecated.
+You will be prompted for a username and password:<br>
+Username: admin<br>
+Password: pincode from the bottom of your device<br><br>
+The camera outputs 1920x1080@15fps<br><br>
+Pincode can be recovered by flashing old firmware which has a bunch of debugging stuff left on.
+There seems to be no difference between the two URLs.
+The RTSP stream seems to work on newer versions of the firmware[^4].

 ## Intro

-The D-Link DCS-6100LH is a 2MP Wifi-only 5V IP Camera in a decent hardware package.
-D-Link advertises this model with RTSP but provides no information and has apparently stripped the local RTSP functionality from the device via forced firmware upgrades, allowing only remote access to the camera feed via their app and website.
+The D-Link DCS-6100LH is a 2MP Wifi-only 5V IP Camera in a decent hardware package. ~~D-Link advertises this model with RTSP but provides no information and has apparently stripped the local RTSP functionality from the device via forced firmware upgrades, allowing only remote access to the camera feed via their app and website[^5].~~ D-Link support either doesn't know that these cameras serve RTSP or doesn't want customers to know[^4].

 My camera arrived with firmware version 1.04.05(3.5.23-b01)